mayone/song-maker-pro/chrome-music-lab/arpeggios/README.md

 # Arpeggios

-Arpeggios requires node, npm and webpack to build.
+Arpeggios requires node and npm to build.

 ## Run